PPL-IIITA/ppl-assignment-Raghav2234/README.md

 >bash q2_main.sh        (in folder Q2 for Question 2)<br />

 ##Class Diagrams:
->Class Diagram can be found in respactive folder
+>Class Diagram can be found in respective folder

 ##Documentation :
 >Documentation of each question can be found in the respective folder of the question